JEF-Hinter: Leveraging Offline Knowledge for Improving Web Agents Adaptation: Just-in-time Episodic Feedback Hinting

-which captures either a beneficial action or a common error to avoid.
+Finally, given a context $c_t$ and a prompt $P_\tau$, the Hinter produces a hint $h = H(c_t, P_\tau)$, which captures either a beneficial action or a common error to avoid.
 We collect all hints in a database $\mathcal{D}_\mathcal{H} = \{(c_t, h)\}$, linking each hint to the semantic key from which it was derived (see Appendix~\ref{appendix:algorithm} for pseudocode).